iidsample/bagpipe_artifacts/README.md

 Please make sure that the security group has all the ports open and allows traffic from all IP addresses.

+All the data is present in the AMI.
+However, it is known quirk with AWS that first read from a newly launched instance with AMI will be slow.
+So we perform a warmup by counting the number of lines.
+Please be patient with this as this can take time.
 #### Reproducing Results of Bagpipe on Different Models

 Once you launch ec2_launcher_six_models.py.
 The script will automatically allocate resources.
 And launch the training.